Bettsongy/PickMyClass.Github.io/index.md

 * Applying data-driven, interactive visualizations to help students visibly evaluate how great a class is for them
 * Providing review and feedback functions that promote a vibrant academic community and progress toward better education

-Follow our quick tutorial to give PickMyClasses a try for yourself.
+Follow our quick [Tutorials](/tutorials.md) to give PickMyClasses a try for yourself.

 ---